-- a) Be submitted to the SLPC (delegated authority may not be used to process these applications); - b) Include an independent real estate appraisal that meets the requirements found in Chapter 3 of this Subpart (the appraisal requirement cannot be delayed until loan closing); and - c) Include an explanation of the circumstances surrounding the Third Party Lender's acquisition of the real estate.
-If the acquisition of the property was triggered by a business failure at that particular location, the Third

-Party Lender must submit a detailed explanation of why the new small business borrower will succeed at that same location.
+- a) Be submitted to the SLPC (delegated authority may not be used to process these applications); - b) Include an independent real estate appraisal that meets the requirements found in Chapter 3 of this Subpart (the appraisal requirement cannot be delayed until loan closing), and that provides the liquidation value of the real estate: - c) Identify the lender's cost in the real estate, including any expenses directly associated with acquiring and maintaining the property.
+The use of proceeds attributable to financing the purchase of this real estate may not exceed the liquidation value or the lender's cost, whichever is less; and - d) Include an explanation of the circumstances surrounding the lender's acquisition of the real estate.
+If the acquisition of the property was triggered by a business failure at that particular location, the lender must submit a detailed explanation of why the new small business borrower will succeed at that same location.